 Always emphasize the positive when it comes to their decision regarding assisted living.
 Offer support and be a sympathetic listener as they work through their concerns about it.
 Keep reminding them it’s their turn to focus on having fun pursuing their hobbies and interests with new friends and experience the things they’ve never had time for.

-If you would like to learn more about assisted living or memory care assisted living, we’re here for you as a resource and glad to answer your questions.
+If you would like to learn more about assisted living or memory support, we’re here for you as a resource and glad to answer your questions.
 You can schedule a personalized tour online or call us at 719-259-1331 and let your loved ones see for themselves all our community has to offer.

 Visit Jackson Creek Senior Living at 16601 Jackson Creek Parkway, Monument, CO 80132.